 We are broadly supportive of the proposed GHR, however we believe that the new rates should be seen as an interim measure.

 We call for a more comprehensive review of GHR to be carried out in three years, to reflect whether the established level of GHR are delivering value for money.

 What this means for solicitors

 A change to GHR will provide more clarity for solicitors and fee-earners involved in civil litigation.

 The consultation closed on 31 March 2021.

-The Civil Justice Council will now consider all the responses to the consultation before deciding on how to proceed.
+The Master of the Rolls, Sir Geoffrey Vos, will now consider the report’s recommendations before deciding on how to proceed.